gerard-ricardo/PAM-RLC-analysis/README.md

 Step 2)
 Importing the folder of RLC.
-1) Set working directory to folder > Run this code .
 Note that if you have delimited you read_delim(filename, delim = ';').
 I have the unique ID saved as 'disc'

 Step 3)
 Importing the environmental treatment data.